microsoft/pxt-calliope/docs/projects/fireflies.md

 })
 ```

-* When a firefly receives a radio packet, it increments its clock by one just like the fireflies.
+* When a firefly receives a radio packet, it increments its clock by one.

 ```block
 // the clock ticker